CLIENT

 These components create fresh, dynamic entry points into the site’s core resources, helping return users find something new and inviting casual users to learn more.

-Homepage Refinement
+Homepage Overhaul

 The redesigned homepage introduces a clean, modern layout with clearer navigation, featured species highlights, and engaging entry points into GLANSIS tools and conservation content.